wandergithub/wandergithub/README.md

 <h1 align="center">Wander Gonzalez</h1>

-<p align="justify"> Full-Stack Developer with a strong foundation in <b>Ruby on Rails</b>, <b>React.js</b>, and <b>problem-solving</b>.
-Possess a proven ability to quickly learn and implement new technologies to create dynamic web applications.
-Adept at delivering functional and visually appealing solutions, with a track record of successful project completion through both collaborative and remote work environments.</p>
+<p align="justify"> Hey there! 🌟 As a Full-Stack Developer, I bring a solid foundation in Ruby on Rails and React.js, along with a passion for problem-solving.
+I love diving into new technologies to create dynamic web applications that really shine.
+Whether it's collaborating with a team or working remotely, I've got a track record of getting the job done.

--  I’m interested in web programming innovation.
-- I would love to collaborate with you on Web programming.
-Currently developing mainly REACT and RoR
-- Looking for new opportunities.
+I'm all about pushing the boundaries in web programming and I'm super excited about innovation in this field.
+I'm currently focusing on React and RoR, and I'm on the lookout for new opportunities to grow and contribute.
+If you're looking for someone who's enthusiastic, adaptable, and ready to tackle new challenges, let's chat!
+I'm all ears for any exciting job openings that might be out there. 😊

 &nbsp;<h3 align="center">*Connect with me*:</h3>